 Voyager all-weather harness.
 Take measurements first. $13.99

-It’s early evening in October, and I’m in the front yard with my Westie, Sally.
-She’s one year old and still facilitating between puppyhood and adolescence.
+It’s an early evening in October, and I’m in the front yard with my Westie, Sally.
+She’s one-year old and facilitating between puppyhood and adolescence.
 Ever since I brought her home at four months, she has this annoying habit of yelling (barking) at humans and canines seconds after exiting the front door.
 She wants to make sure everyone knows this swath of grass is her space – cross the line, and there will be retribution.
 As we walk around the yard, we both spot a neighbor walking her Labrador.
-Sally and the chocolate Lab are the same age, and undeniably, the Lab is well behaved; much calmer, and dare I say, sweeter, than Sally.
+Sally and the chocolate Lab are the same age, and undeniably, the Lab is well behaved, much calmer, and dare I say, sweeter, than Sally.

 After two days searching online, I finally found one that checked off all the boxes.
 This harness appeared to have ample support, without covering too much of the body or appearing overly bulky.
 Zooming in on photos, I noticed both a Velcro and also snap clasp.
 Into the shopping cart the harness went, and within two days it conveniently landed on my doorstep.
 Previous years, I depended on various websites for many of my diabetic Westie’s supplies.
 From sourcing 6mm needs to ordering obscure supplements, and glucose reading strips, had the convenience of these sites not existed, I wouldn’t have been able to care for her in such a hands-on approach.
 I’m much indebted to the Internet in helping me over the years in caring for my Westies.